acap613/baggage-chat/README.md

-Chat app fusing Socket.io, testing to see if MongoDB integration works
+Chat app fusing Socket.io, testing to see if MongoDB integration works.
+Never got the chapp-app to work fully with the rest of Baggage, but it works on its own and could be a useful widget to add to further projects.

 npm install